-Figure 24: Amount of fire pixels detected only by one sensor (A and C) and by both sensors (B and D), per dataset.
+Figure 23: Amount of fire pixels detected only by one sensor (top) and by both sensors (bottom), per dataset.
 The percentages on top of each bar represent the proportion of pixels for that bar with respect to the total amount of fire pixel per dataset.

-The distribution of FRP for fire clusters detected by both sensors is quite similar between SLSTR and MODIS (see Figure 25), even though MODIS exhibits a higher peak for low FRP values and SLSTR shows a higher curve for intermediate values.
-Similarly, the results of a robust regression between the FRP values given by the two sensors are close to the one-to-one line, as can be seen in Figure 26, and the fire clusters appear quite similar, albeit with a few outliers.
-Generally, SLSTR appears to detect more fire pixels than MODIS for the same fire clusters, many of them with very low FRP, and the total FRP of all clusters is higher for SLSTR (see Table 7), although this number is heavily affected by a few outliers with high FRPs.
+The distribution of FRP for fire clusters detected by both sensors is quite similar between SLSTR and MODIS (see Figure 24), even though MODIS exhibits a higher peak for low FRP values and SLSTR shows a higher peak for intermediate values.
+Similarly, the results of a robust regression between the FRP values given by the two sensors are close to the one-to-one line, as can be seen in Figure 25, and the fire clusters appear quite similar, albeit with a few outliers.
+Generally, SLSTR appears to detect more fire pixels than MODIS for the same fire clusters, many of them with very low FRP, and the total FRP of all clusters is higher for SLSTR (see Table 7).
 Contrary to the case of omission/commission fire pixels, the cluster analysis includes a step for checking the relevant flags associated with the fire detection, in particular those related to water or clouds in the background window around the fire cluster.
 Thus, results of the cluster analysis are more robust against differences in the atmospheric conditions or cloud masking algorithm.
 Nonetheless, the detections could still have been affected by the fact that the different sensors do not observe the fires exactly at the same time and are not perfectly equivalent.
 Hence, some fluctuations are expected.